 If you will be using a walker, attach a small basket to hold your phone, a notepad, a pen, and other things you will need to have close by.
 You can also wear fanny pack.

 You may need help with bathing, using the toilet, cooking, running errands, shopping, going to the doctor, and exercising.

-If you do not have someone to help you at home for the first 1 or 2 weeks after surgery, ask your health care provider about having a trained caregiver come to your home to help you.
+If you do not have someone to help you at home for the first 1 or 2 weeks after your hospital stay, ask your health care provider about having a trained caregiver come to your home to help you.
 This person can also check the safety of your home and help you with your daily activities.

 Some items that may be helpful include:

 - Reacher to help you pick up things from the floor or put on your pants

 - Sock aid to help you put on your socks